Watercolour painting for beginners

 Use watercolour paints for luminous, slightly translucent paintings.
 If you're looking for flat and opaque colours, you'd be better off opting for acrylic paints or gouache which can be used to create bold, graphical paintings.
 Watercolour paints can also be used effectively in combination with other mediums, such as pencils and other types of paint.

 Watercolour painting is extremely relaxing and a great way to spend an afternoon.
 You'll be surprised how calm you feel after a painting session!
 Painting is a mindful activity and it's very difficult to worry about anything else while you're focused on your painting.

 Read on to explore our guide to watercolour painting for beginners…

 Looking for some watercolour painting ideas to help you get started?
 Learn how to paint easy watercolor flowers, how to paint watercolour pebbles, how to paint a watercolour cactus, try monochrome painting for beginners or learn how to paint a watercolor galaxy.
-We’ve also put together a collection of easy watercolour painting ideas, fall painting ideas and art journal ideas to inspire you.
+We've also put together a collection of easy watercolour painting ideas, fall painting ideas and art journal ideas to inspire you.

 Featured image by iStock/LightFieldStudios.

 What you'll need to start painting with watercolours

 To get started, you'll need watercolour paints, watercolour paper and a set of brushes.
 You might also find it useful to have a container for water to wash your brushes and a roll of kitchen paper to hand (for cleaning brushes and soaking up excess water).